NBKRedSpy/GoDUENoLootLimit/README.md

 # GoDUENoLootLimit
 Mod for Guild of Dungeoneering Ultimate Edition which removes the loot gold cap.

-Note - this is only for the Ulitimate Edition.
+Note - this is only for the Ultimate Edition.
 The standard edition has no caps.

 Getting a bit behind in the start of the game?
 Tired of the paltry 15 gold per quest when saving up for the next 750 gold upgrade?